FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

    :align: center

 .. centered:: Figure 6.1-1 Set tool coordinates

-Under QNX:

-- There are 15 tool coordinate systems.

-Under Linux:

-- There are 20 tool coordinate systems.

 Click "Modify" to reset the tool coordinate system of the number according to the prompt.
 Tool calibration methods are divided into four-point method and six-point method.
 The four-point method only calibrates the tool TCP, that is, the position of the center point of the tool.
 Its posture defaults to be consistent with the end posture.
 The six-point method adds two points to the four-point method. , used to calibrate the attitude of the tool, here we take the six-point method as an example to explain.